 - Warehouse Associate

-This physical role includes picking and packing products, scanning barcodes, and preparing orders for shipment.
-It’s active, organized, and ideal for those who like hands-on work with structure. - Inventory Control Coordinator
+This physical role includes picking and packing products, scanning barcodes, and preparing orders for shipment. - Inventory Control Coordinator

 This job tracks incoming and outgoing inventory.
-You’ll work with both digital systems and physical checks to ensure stock levels are accurate and timely.
-Attention to detail is a must. - Supply Chain Planner
+You’ll work with both digital systems and physical checks to ensure stock levels are accurate and timely. - Supply Chain Planner

 Customer Experience and Service